Decentralization In Mexico From Reforma Municipal To Solidaridad To Nuevo Federalismo

 This book assesses the impact of decentralization on Mexico’s intergovernmental relations and examines the constraints upon the devolution of political power from the center to the lower levels of government.
 It also discusses the distribution of power and authority to governments of opposition parties within the context of a more open political space.
-Victoria Rodr�ez uncovers a new paradox in the Mexican political system: retaining power by giving it away.
-She argues that from the beginning of the de la Madrid presidency (1982?1988) to the end of the Carlos Salinas de Gortari administration (1988?1994), the Mexican government embarked upon a major effort of political and administrative decentralization as a means to increase its hold on power?to centralize by decentralizing.
-However, since the beginning of the presidency of Ernesto Zedillo (1994?2000), it has become increasingly clear that the survival of the ruling party and, indeed, the viability of his own government require a genuine, de facto reduction of centralism.
+Victoria Rodríguez uncovers a new paradox in the Mexican political system: retaining power by giving it away.
+She argues that since the de la Madrid presidency (1982–1988), the Mexican government has embarked upon a major effort of political and administrative decentralization as a means to increase its hold on power.
+That effort continued under Salinas, but paradoxically led to further centralization.
+However, since Zedillo assumed the presidency, it has become increasingly clear that the survival of the ruling party and, indeed, the viability of his own government require a genuine, de facto reduction of centralism.